 Community Partners Foster Student Success

 Northeastern Illinois University has many community partners who assist undocumented immigrants through resources and advocacy.
-Our relationship with these community groups is invaluable as we strive not only to improve services for undocumented students but also to increase our advocacy for the retention of these students.
+Our relationship with these community groups is invaluable as we strive not only to improve services for undocumented students, but also to increase our advocacy for the retention of these students.

 THE ANHELO PROJECT

-The Anhelo Project is a group of student leaders, alumni and staff from various campus-based organizations at high schools, colleges, and universities in Chicago.
+The Anhelo Project is a group of student leaders, alumni and staff from various campus-based organizations at high schools, colleges and universities in Chicago.
 Our goal is to support undocumented students, who despite growing up in the United States and earning their high school diplomas, continuously face challenging roadblocks when pursuing a post-secondary education.

 We define an undocumented student as someone who is not a U.S. citizen or permanent resident.
 In addition, their biggest obstacle is financial need due to ineligibility for federal and state financial aid.
-Since the fall of 2009, the Dream Gala Committee (The Anhelo Project) has raised funds in attempt to award scholarships to undocumented students who are in dire need of financial assistance.
+Since the fall of 2009, the Dream Gala Committee (The Anhelo Project) has raised funds in an attempt to award scholarships to undocumented students who are in dire need of financial assistance.
 Our goal is to continue raising funds in order to further the education of undocumented students who are leaders in their communities.

 A recently formed Chicago advocacy group for immigrant rights, the Alliance of Filipinos for Immigrant Rights and Empowerment (AFIRE), supports comprehensive immigration reform and more just treatment of undocumented immigrants.
 Since late last year, AFIRE has been using conversation about readings by Pablo Neruda, Franz Kafka, Toni Cade Bambara and others to develop its organizational structure and mission.